MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

     ![Add new analysis for the report](./images/ri-new-analysis.png)

 3. In **Select Account Mapping**, select the mapping file you created in [Account mapping](deploy-configure.md#account-mapping).
+4. To only select a subset of the data, select the applicable start and end dates in **Specify the time range**.
-4. In **Select the Grouping Attributes**, select two to five HR attributes to analyze and use to pivot analysis in Power BI.
+5. In **Select the Grouping Attributes**, select two to five HR attributes to analyze and use to pivot analysis in Power BI.
 These are the HR attributes imported with the organizational data from Workplace Analytics.
-5. Select **Submit**.
+6. Select **Submit**.
 Creating the dataset will take a few minutes up to a few hours based on the size of the data.
-6. In **Relationship Intelligence** > **Analysis**, the analysis table includes the name, the source, the date is was submitted, who submitted it, and the following:
+7. In **Relationship Intelligence** > **Analysis**, the analysis table includes the name, the source, the date it was submitted, who submitted it, and the following:

    * **Download** - Select to copy a link to this dataset and download the Power BI template.
    * **Parameters** - Lists details about the job parameters, such as the input path, output folder, excluded keywords, the mapping file name, the HR attributes included, and the person who created this analysis.